Simple free star-autonomous categories and full coherence: Linkings

 Define the category $\lf$ as follows.
 An object is a \defn{signed set} $X$, whose elements we shall call \defn{leaves}, each signed either \defn{positive} or \defn{negative}.
 (Thus a signed set is a set $X$ equipped with a function $X\to\{+,-\}$.)
-A morphism $X\to Y$ is a \defn{partial leaf function}: a partial function from $X\posrestr+Y\negrestr$ to $X\negrestr+Y\posrestr$, where $+$ is disjoint union and $(-)\posrestr$ (resp.\ $(-)\negrestr$) restricts to positive (resp.\ negative) leaves.
+A morphism $X\to Y$ is a \defn{partial leaf function}: a partial function from $X\posrestr+Y\negrestr$ to $X\negrestr+Y\posrestr$, where $+$ is disjoint union and $(-)\posrestr$ (resp.\ $(-)\negrestr$) is the operation which restricts a signed set to its positive (resp.\ negative) leaves.
 For example,

 is a (total) morphism from the upper signed set, 4 positive $\bullet$ and 2 negative $\circ$ leaves, to the lower one, 2 positive and 3 negative leaves.
-Composition is simply finite (directed) path composition, \eg
+Composition is simply finite (directed) path composition: